rust-lang/chalk/book/src/glossary.md

 ## Normal form
-To say that a statement is in a certain *normal form* means that the pattern in which the subformulas are arranged fulfil certain rules.
+To say that a statement is in a certain *normal form* means that the pattern in which the subformulas are arranged fulfill certain rules.
 The individual patterns have different advantages for their manipulation.

 ### Conjunctive normal form (CNF)